Is 3DMark compatible with Windows 10?

 I'm using Windows Vista and I can't get 3DMark to start?

-This is most likely due to a missing Windows update that is required for DirectX 11 applications to run on Windows Vista.
+Windows Vista is no longer a supported OS for 3DMark.
+DirectX 11 tests may work if you have installed the Windows update that is required for DirectX 11 applications to run on Windows Vista.
 Download and install the Platform Update for Windows Vista from Microsoft.

 I updated to Windows 10 Fall Creators Update, or I got a new PC with Windows 10 Fall Creators Update and I'm seeing a black screen during DX11 tests (Fire Strike, Sky Diver, Cloud Gate, Ice Storm).
 Time Spy works.
 What is wrong?